Pilonidal Sinus

 02036532009

 A pilonidal sinus is a small lump in the skin that usually develops in the area at the top of your bottom, just below your tailbone.
-In most cases it doesn’t cause symptoms and treatment is usually required if a cyst develops and becomes infected.
+In most cases, it doesn’t cause symptoms, and treatment is usually required if a cyst develops and becomes infected.

 Pilonidal sinus Treatment - OneWelbeck

-What causes pilonidal sinus?
+What causes a pilonidal sinus?

 It’s not clear what causes a pilonidal sinus, but it often forms when hairs curl over and grow into your skin.
 This could be due to factors like a skin problem, pressure or friction that causes the hair between the buttocks to be pushed inwards.